There are hundreds of websites providing information and advice on chemicals. Here are a few:

-HCIS replaces the previous Hazardous Substance Information System (HSIS) and will make it easier for manufacturers, importers, suppliers and end-users of chemicals to meet the requirements of the GHS, which becomes mandatory under the model work health and safety laws from 1 January 2017.
+HCIS replaced the previous Hazardous Substance Information System (HSIS) and will make it easier for manufacturers, importers, suppliers and end-users of chemicals to meet the requirements of the GHS, which became mandatory under the model work health and safety laws on 1 January 2017.

 - NICNAS - the National Industrial Chemicals Notification and Assessment Scheme is an Australian statutory scheme under which industrial chemicals are scientifically assessed for their health and environmental effects.
 NICNAS also makes recommendations for their safe use.
 Assessments of more than 1,000 chemicals can be accessed free on the NICNAS site.
 The Australian Inventory of Chemical Substances (AICS), the legal device that distinguishes new from existing chemicals, can now be searched on the NICNAS website.
 The database provides information on the chemical, including any conditions of use and other information of interest to the community and industry.
 Also available is information on chemicals: reports and assessments.

 Developed by the Federal Department of Environment and Heritage (DEH), this site provides information on chemicals in Australia.
 Information has been arranged into topics such as household chemicals, chemicals in agriculture, databases, and more to help focus your search.
 A useful page here is Chemicals by Name with many links through which information on all chemicals in use in Australia can be found.

 - AVPMA - the Australian Pesticides and Veterinary Medicines Authority: The national independent regulator of pesticides and veterinary medicines.

 - All the OHS regulators have information on hazardous substances/chemicals.
 Go to our Australian Government Links page to check their websites.